NIMHD appoints Dr. Monica Webb Hooper, a leader in minority health and cancer health disparities research, as Deputy Director

 I have always been a big fan of the D.C. metro area.
 My first choice for college was Howard University in part because it’s a fantastic school, but also because I liked the air and energy in the D.C. area.
 I’m excited to bring my family and have an opportunity to live in a community where there is so much history and culture.
 I’ve told my kids that they’d get to live near the White House.
 We love the Smithsonian museums – so the opportunity to visit with my family on the weekends is going to be great!

-What are some of the biggest challenges to reaching health equity for all?
+What are some of the biggest challenges to reaching optimal health for all?

-For true health equity to be possible, everyone must have the best opportunity for the highest standard of health without distinction for any of the social variables that divide people.
-To get to equity, we have to close the gaps, which are the disparities.
-So, when we succeed in closing those gaps in a way that moves all groups forward and improves health status for all, that’s when we will achieve health equity.
-Doing this will require efforts to examine deficiencies in current policies and practices, and to provide opportunities and access to those who have not had them.
+For true optimal health for all populations to be possible, everyone must have the best opportunity for the highest standard of health without distinction for any of the social variables that divide people.
+To get there, we have to close the gaps, which are the disparities.
+So, when we succeed in closing those gaps in a way that moves all groups forward and improves health status for all.
+Doing this will require transformative interventions and practices, as well as opportunity and access to high quality health-promoting services.
 Equity is not about favoritism, however.
 It is about correcting social injustices, past and present, to close the gaps and level the playing field.
 I think it’s attainable, and that is why I do this work.
 That is why I’m in this field and so passionate about it.
 I believe we can get there.
 We just have to stay focused on it.

 When you hear the term Next Generation Researcher, what comes to mind?